-Project Presentations Sample Clauses
+Project Presentations Clause Samples

 Project Presentations.
 Project presentations extend and promote knowledge of the NSDI and the valuable work of the awardee.
-Participants are requested to make formal presentations of their activities at a local, State, regional, national conference or meeting.
+Participants are requested to make formal presentations of their activities at a local, State, Tribal, regional, national conference or meeting.
 The applicant is requested to budget sufficient funds to travel to the meeting or conference.
 An alternative is to publish a paper or article in a professional journal or newsletter.

 Project Presentations project for the duration of the Ground Lease, or as The Developer shall be responsible for obtaining community input to the Project from the applicable neighborhood board and/or other interested community groups, and other organizations as required by HHFDC.
 The Developer shall conduct a public informational briefing on the Developer’s Proposal in the community within three calendar months of the HHFDC Board approval of the Developer and its Proposal, unless otherwise extended at the sole discretion of HHFDC.